bennoloeffler/v-pipe/Readme.md

 - monthly view (in addition to weekly) (every week is an average of the last)

 ### BUGS TO FIX / Urgent Features
-- save delivery-date, and read if file available
 - adapter elegantly import project data
 - backlog of department for X weeks (in order to simulate "additional work")
 - copy from project (in three tabs (template, new, copy))
 - ask for save before opening (we need dirty flag)

 2022-02-13 `1.4.4-Delivery-Date`
-- create delivery date from last task
+- create delivery date from last task, if not available
-- keep, (save NOT YET!) and visualize that delivery date
+- save, change and visualize delivery date

 2021-08-26 `1.3.0-Create-Project`
 - create new Project from "nothing"